LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 Use the [TCF filter](https://ppopp23.sigplan.org/details/PPoPP-2023-papers/13/High-Performance-Filters-for-GPUs) to reduce memory when running on GPUs.
 This option will reduce peak GPU memory requirements by about 50%, with a performance impact of less than one percent.
 The only reason to disable it is for debugging or evaluating the impact of the TCF.

+**`--subsample-pct INT`**

+Percentage of input read files to use in the assembly.
+The value is from 0 to 100.
+This option enables to user to test a dataset with a smaller part of it, e.g. 10%.
+All of the input files will be reduced to the percentage specified.

+### Miscellaneous

 **`--dump-merged BOOL`**

 Write merged FASTQ input files to the output directory.
 The file will be named `<READ_FILE_NAME>-merged.fastq`.
 The default is false.